Juan Mejía (baseball): Career

+2017–2024: minors

-Mejía signed with the Colorado Rockies as an international free agent on May 5, 2017.
+Mejía signed with the Colorado Rockies as an international free agent on May 5, 2017, receiving a $140,000 signing bonus.
+A Rockies scout first noticed Mejía at a tryout where the team was scouting a different pitcher.
 He made his professional debut with the Dominican Summer League Rockies, posting a 2.84 ERA in 16 games.
-Mejía returned to the DSL Rockies in 2018, accumulating a 3-5 record and 5.43 ERA with 61 strikeouts in 58 innings pitched across 13 starts.
+Mejía returned to the DSL Rockies in 2018, accumulating a 3–5 record and 5.43 ERA with 61 strikeouts in 58 innings pitched across 13 starts.

 Mejía made 24 appearances for the rookie-level Grand Junction Rockies in 2019, recording a 2.83 ERA with 28 strikeouts and four saves across 28 2/3 innings pitched.
 He did not play in a game in 2020 due to the cancellation of the minor league season because of the COVID-19 pandemic.
-Mejía returned to action in 2021 with the Single-A Fresno Grizzlies, posting a 3-5 record and 4.82 ERA with 66 strikeouts and eight saves over 43 appearances.
+Mejía returned to action in 2021 with the Single-A Fresno Grizzlies, posting a 3–5 record and 4.82 ERA with 66 strikeouts and eight saves over 43 appearances.

-Mejía made 44 total appearances split between Fresno and the High-A Spokane Indians in 2022, accumulating a 3-3 record and 4.68 ERA with 60 strikeouts and six saves over 50 innings.
+Mejía made 44 total appearances split between Fresno and the High-A Spokane Indians in 2022, accumulating a 3–3 record and 4.68 ERA with 60 strikeouts and six saves over 50 innings.
 He split the 2023 season between Spokane and the Double-A Hartford Yard Goats.
-In 48 appearances out of the bullpen for the two affiliates, Mejía compiled a 3-5 record and 5.06 ERA with 86 strikeouts and two saves across 58 2/3 innings pitched.
+In 48 appearances out of the bullpen for the two affiliates, Mejía had a 3–5 record, two saves, 5.06 ERA, and 86 strikeouts across 58 2/3 innings pitched.
+He began working with the Rockies' mental skills coach during the season, trying to shake off poor performances.
+He pitched in the Arizona Fall League after the season, using a new grip on his slider that increased its velocity.
+On November 14, the Rockies added Mejía to their 40-man roster to protect him from the Rule 5 draft.

-On November 14, 2023, the Rockies added Mejía to their 40-man roster to protect him from the Rule 5 draft.
-Mejía was optioned to the Double–A Hartford Yard Goats to begin the 2024 season.
-In 47 appearances for Hartford, he posted a 4-4 record and 5.00 ERA with 65 strikeouts and 6 saves over 54 innings of work.
+Mejía was optioned to the Hartford to begin the 2024 season.
+In 47 appearances, which led the Eastern League, he posted a 4–4 record and 5.00 ERA with 65 strikeouts and 6 saves over 54 innings of work.

-Mejía was optioned to the Triple-A Albuquerque Isotopes to begin the 2025 season.
-On April 24, 2025, Mejía was promoted to the major leagues for the first time to serve as the 27th man for the team's doubleheader against the Kansas City Royals.
-He made 55 relief appearances for Colorado during his rookie campaign, posting a 2-2 record and 3.96 ERA with 68 strikeouts and one save across 61 1/3 innings pitched.